What are the details for a Test Site?

 The Oracle B2C Service (Oracle RightNow/RNOW) product provides the option to create a copy of your Oracle B2C Service production site to provide an environment for testing new changes prior to rolling out changes in the production environment.
 The Oracle Service Cloud test site may also be used as a training site for new or existing staff members.

 Test sites are included with your license.
 How many test sites are allowed are determined by your license.
 You can see how many test sites you are allowed in the Configuration Assistant or you can ask your sales account manager.
+See the following answer for instructions on accessing the Configuration Assistant:

 Test sites are not intended to be where the initial site configuration occurs.
 There is no feature or automation option to transfer test site configuration to the production site or to change a test site into a production site.
 Therefore, if you are new to Oracle B2C Service, best practices suggests that the initial configuration of your site be completed on the production site.
 Once the production site is complete and running, then create your test site.